This is our review of the Nectar American Express credit card.

 What is the Nectar Amex sign-up bonus?

-The Nectar American Express card has the usual generous sign-up bonus.
-It offers 20,000 Nectar points which is worth £100 when spent with any Nectar partner.
+The Nectar American Express card has a generous sign-up bonus.
+It offers 20,000 Nectar points which are worth £100 when spent with any Nectar partner.

-More relevant for HfP readers is that 20,000 Nectar points converts into 12,500 Avios.
+More relevant for HfP readers is that 20,000 Nectar points convert into 12,500 Avios.
 This page of ba.com explains how to convert points between the two schemes, which go across instantly.

 You need to spend £2,000 within three months to receive the bonus.